A component of the course “Filling the Pipeline: Agricultural Drainage Education to Meet 21st Century Water Management Needs”

 Overview: This module discusses quantitative aspects of subsurface drainage design, including drain spacing and depth, developing a layout, determining grades and depth, and pipe sizing.
 It also introduces the Illini Drainage Tools for facilitating the layout of a drainage system.

-Zip file of contents
+Zip file of Module Components

-Outline, PowerPoint, Homework
+- Contains the Module Outline, PowerPoint, Homework

 Learning Objectives: